MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-with-direct-routing-for-gcch-and-dod.md

 To change the set of phone numbers that are included in the meeting invites of the users is your organization, see [Set the phone numbers included on invites in Microsoft Teams](set-the-phone-numbers-included-on-invites-in-teams.md).

-## Audio Conferencing capabilities not supported in Audio Conferencing with Direct Routing for GCCH and DoD
+## Audio Conferencing capabilities not supported in Audio Conferencing with Direct Routing for GCC High and DoD

-The following are Audio Conferencing capabilities that are not supported in Audio Conferencing with Direct Routing for GCCH and DoD:
+The following are Audio Conferencing capabilities that are not supported in Audio Conferencing with Direct Routing for GCC High and DoD:

 - Entry and exit notifications using name recording.
 For Audio Conferencing with Direct Routing, entry and exit notifications are played in the meeting as tones.

 - Disable the usage of toll-free numbers for the meetings specific organizer.
 User-level controls to restrict the usage of toll-free numbers to join the meetings of your organization aren't applicable to calls routed via Direct Routing.

 - Sending notification emails to users when their settings change.
-Audio Conferencing notification emails aren't supported for Audio Conferencing with Direct Routing for GCCH and DoD.
+Audio Conferencing notification emails aren't supported for Audio Conferencing with Direct Routing for GCC High and DoD.